 A few months ago, I was half-sleeping (as I normally do) and Meester was at my feet.
 He was delighting in the fact that I had turned on the AC for a hot May evening.
 The few gay bars still open around me were beginning to let out around 1:30am.

 I’d probably been oscillating between awake and not-awake for 3–4 hours by the time I heard food bowl munching from the kitchen.
 In my half-awakened state, I appreciated that Meester was eating at 2am and, thus, would probably not be bothering me at 5am.

 A sense of relief washed over me as I still slept with all the lights on.
 I decided to snug myself up to be a little more comfortable in my bed.
 In the shuffling of my legs to a more amendable position, they knocked against Meester, who was still at my feet.

 Something was inside the house.

 My eyes jolted open, panicked.
 I sprang up and bolted toward the kitchen.
 I rustled the bedsheets and pillows as I made my way out of the bedroom.
 A sleeping Meester didn’t know what was happening as his sleeping spot was suddenly disturbed.
 After figuring out what was going on, he chased after me.
-Rushing towards the kitchen, all the lights are on so I have 100% situational awareness.
+Rushing towards the kitchen, all the lights on.

 I see the food bowl past the threshold.
 And the raccoon eating Meester’s food.